 Shorncliffe Popular with a few locals but is affected by the tide but gets some really clear south easters.

 Manly Picks up more breeze in a Northerly than Wellington Point and suits port tack jumping when the wind is from the North.
 In a south Easter gets a good clear breeze with a swell around 1 metre than is quite steep(Wellington Point gets more swell when a south easter has been blowing for a few days).
-Not to tide affected as you can launch from the end of the rock wall.
-Good spot for learning is Rose Bay at manly a couple of hours each side of high tide (This is where we run our lessons from)
+Tide affected, as you can launch from the end of the rock wall.
+Good spot for learning is Rose Bay but only a couple of hours each side of high tide .
+A Lot of the sailors have moved to Kite beach (RQYS) since the alteration to rock wall have made it harder to launch

 Wellington Point The most all-round spot in Brisbane, Wello is one of the few spots that work in all wind directions.
 On a northerly wind you sail on the Waterloo bay side and sail out towards Manly, is a long walk through mud on a low tide.
 You can sail on the eastern side of the sand spit and that area gets some great rolling swell.
 In a southeaster the sailing is on the Stradbroke Island side, nothing to worry about on the high tide but on half tide and less stick to the channel.
 The swell past the end leads can be quite good if the wind has been up for a few days.
 Probably the only spot that has clear wind in the winter south westers.